bsramming/git-training-demo/content/training/overviewAndBenefits.md

 # Overview and Benefits

 > Git is software for tracking changes in any set of files, usually used for coordinating work among programmers collaboratively developing source code during software development.
+>
+> Git is relatively new software with it's initial release made in 2005.
+Since then it has become the most widely used source-code management tool.
 > - https://en.wikipedia.org/wiki/Git

 ## Benefits